KellyFromSales-HoH/LobbySpy/README.md

 LobbySpy

-Simple little tool I made to show who's in a Heroes of Hammerwatch Lobby without having to join. you need galaxy debug logs enabled for this to work, to do that, create a file called `GalaxyPeer.ini` inside your Heroes of Hammerwatch Game folder and put the following in it:
+Simple little tool I made to show who's in a Heroes of Hammerwatch Lobby without having to join.
+Alongside having this in your game folder, you need galaxy debug logs enabled for this to work, to do that, create a file called `GalaxyPeer.ini` inside your Heroes of Hammerwatch Game folder and put the following in it:

 ```
 # LOCAL GALAXY PEER CONFIG